DiscordTime/ggdrive/README.md

  3. Go to your home folder and create a directory called `.gdrive` and put your `credentials.json` file in there.

- 4. You can add this repo folder to you path so you can execute gdrive from anywhere on your terminal.
-Open your `.bashrc` or similars and add one of the following options:
+ 4. You can add this repo folder to you path, so you can execute gdrive from anywhere on your terminal.
+Open your `.bashrc` or similar and add one of the following options:

  ```sh
  export PATH=$PATH:'<path-to-repo-folder>'